About LEAP

 The Lincoln Extended-day Activities Program, Inc. (LEAP) is an after-school program on the campus of the Lincoln School in Lincoln, Mass., where students can play outside, do their homework, go on field trips, work on creative projects, and just hang out in a group setting under the supervision of a professional staff.

 LEAP was established in 1981 by a group of Lincoln parents who needed safe and dependable after-school care for their children.
 The program began in a single room with a part-time director and a handful of students.
-Today, LEAP has dedicated space in Hartwell Pod C with full-time directors and more than a dozen full-time and part-time staff members, and the program serves more than 100 children.
+Today, while the new community center is being built, LEAP is located primarily in the Smith Gym with access to other areas of the school such as the learning commons, the cafeteria, the art room, and the Matlof lab.
+Serving over 100 children, LEAP has full-time directors and more than a dozen full-time and part-time staff members.

 LEAP is open every weekday from school dismissal until 6 p.m. for children in kindergarten through eighth grade when school is in session.
-Staff members from LEAP walk children who are in grades K-5 in a group from the Smith building to LEAP, which is located in Hartwell pod C across the ballfield.
-Older children may walk to LEAP by themselves.
+Staff members from LEAP walk children who are in grades K-5 in a group from the Cafe to Smith gym.
+Older children may walk to LEAP by themselves, with permission forms signed by parents.

 LEAP’s mission is to provide the children of working parents with a nurturing after-school program that offers diverse opportunities for enrichment, exploration, and development of social skills.
 Our philosophy is to contribute to the social and emotional development of the children through a recreational focus.
 Self-confidence, self-respect, and self-expression are encouraged as are responsibility, decision-making, respect for others and for the program’s materials.
 Through structured recreational activities and free choice activities, there are opportunities for socializing, unwinding and releasing energy, as well as time for doing homework.
 All activities are tailored to each child’s age, personality and skill levels.